SebaGraz/ZZDiffusionBridge/README.md

 4. the type `System`, container of all the attributes necessary for the sampler

 ## Examples
-We have three examples right now.
-They are [here](/scripts/examples) and implement the ZigZag sampler for three different sdes. **how to run them:** easy, just download the repo and run the script in the folder src/examples
+We have three examples right now ([here](/scripts/examples) running the ZigZag sampler for three different sdes. **how to run them:** easy, just download the repo and run the script in the folder src/examples

 ## Developing the ZigZag for a new SDE
 If you want to develop your own sde, you need to: